earthcubearchitecture-project418/p418Vocabulary/README.md

 ![DataCatalog](html/voc/static/schema/diagrams/dataset-catalog.png "Dataset - Catalog")

-The most optimal way to use these DataCatalogs for a repository is to define these catalogs as an ["offering" of your repository[(#repository-offercatalog) and including the `@id` property to be reused in the dataset JSON-LD.
+The most optimal way to use these DataCatalogs for a repository is to define these catalogs as an ["offering" of your repository](#repository-offercatalog) and including the `@id` property to be reused in the dataset JSON-LD.
 For example, the repository JSON-LD defines a [schema:DataCatalog](https://schema.org/DataCatalog) with the

 `"@id": "https://www.sample-data-repository.org/collection/biological-data"`.